Medical elective in Nepal

 Application for a medical elective in Nepal

-To confirm a place on an elective you should complete the application form online and give us your preferred dates.
-Andy MacDonald will then contact you to start the process for your elective at Tribhuvan teaching hospital and make all the arrangements in advance.
-We do require a letter from your university stating that you are a genuine medical student at that institution and which year you are expected to graduate, as well as your CV and a letter of motivation (an example of which can be emailed when enquiries are made).
-We can also provide a confirmation letter which will have all the information required for your University application (name of supervisor, hospital details, address of Adventure Alternative Nepal, etc).
+To confirm a place on an elective you should first give us your preferred dates, so please send us an email and our office will start the process of registering for your elective at Tribhuvan teaching hospital.
+We require a letter from your university stating that you are a genuine medical student at that institution and which year you are expected to graduate, as well as your CV and a letter of motivation (we can help with that).
+We can also provide a confirmation letter for your elective department which will have all the information required such as name of supervisor, hospital details, address of Adventure Alternative Nepal and so on.